-Log on to the portal (my.parkland.edu) with your ParklandOne account credentials and there are icons for email, the KB (IT KnowledgeBase), lynda.com, etc. To access the Technology Services page:
+Log on to the portal (my.parkland.edu) with your ParklandOne account credentials and Click on the “Tech Services” icon

 -Or- click on the “Technology Services” tab.

-Both of these options will take you to the Technology Services page where you will find a wealth of options such as the Account Request Form, A/V Event Request Form, statuses and alerts, application shortcuts, and options for reporting IT problems and submitting Work Requests for anticipated needs and services.
+Both of these options will take you to the Technology Services page where you will find a wealth of options such as the Account Request Form, A/V Event Request Form, statuses and alerts, application shortcuts, and options for reporting IT problems and submitting Service Requests (for services requiring director/chair approval).

-2. How do I report issues and problems to the Tech Service Desk?
+2. How do I quickly report issues and problems to the Tech Service Desk?

-If it is an emergency (preventing you from being able to do your job), please call 353-3333.
-If it is not an emergency, please feel free to call or submit a ticket electronically.
-To access the eHelpDesk system, please click on the “Report a Problem” icon on the Technology Services page.
-You will need to enter your ParklandOne credentials for access.
-You can also feel free to call the Tech Service Desk (353-3333) or, if you are on campus, you can stop by the Tech SD in room A184.
+If it is an emergency (preventing you from being able to do your job), please call 217-353-3333.
+If it is not an emergency, please feel free to call or submit a ticket electronically via https://services.parkland.edu.
+To access that system, you can also click on the Tech Help icon on my.parkland.edu.
+If you are on campus, feel free to stop by room A184.